arzucaner/arzucaner.github.io/index.markdown

 ---
 ![arzu caner](/assets/images/Arzu%20Caner.jpeg)
 # Hi there!
 I'm Arzu Caner
  I am a Frontend Developer, passionate about enhancing user experiences in the digital world.
-Check out my favourite projects below or visit My Work or My Writing for a categorized list.
+Check out my favourite projects below or visit [My Work] (/mywork) or [My Writing] (/mywriting) for a categorized list.